 This course supports language acquisition and communication skills to complement the study of the political structure of the United States at the national, state, and local levels.
 Students will begin their study examining classical political philosophies and explore the practical operations of government at the local, state, and national levels.
 Students will be encouraged to think critically about the role of individual citizens in the political process and are expected to engage in activities which involve active citizenship in and outside of the classroom.
-State Requirement: Passing grade on the U.S./Illinois Constitution exam is required for graduation.
-Glenbard Requirement: Successful completion of this course fulfills the civics requirement for graduation.
-Eligible: 10, 11, 12
+State of Illinois and Glenbard District #87 requirement: Successful completion of this course fulfills the civics requirement for graduation.
+Eligible: 10, 11, 12 Credit: 1